JabezNzomo99/RickAndMortyApp/README.md

 Rick and Morty is a basic application fully written in Kotlin and leverages on key android concepts to allow users to;

-> View All Characters in Rick & Morty
+☑️️View All Characters in Rick & Morty
-> Search For Characters based on different criteria
-> View the episodes a particular character has appeared in
+☑️️ Search For Characters based on different criteria ☑️️ View the episodes a particular character has appeared in

 ## Features